 See the academic requirements for the College of Osteopathic Medicine

 Find the information you need to conduct your research and academic studies

 The osteopathic philosophy embraces the idea of the unity of structure (anatomy) and function (physiology).
-Discover the principles of osteopathic medicine, read the osteopathic oath, the KCUMB osteopathic medical student oath and the AOA Code of Ethics.
+There are four main principles of osteopathic medicine:

 1750 Independence AvenueKansas City, Mo.
 64106-14531-800-234-4847 | 816-654-7000